Zoubaiir/A02/README.md

 ### Step 6: Start Coding
 Now you can start adding more HTML elements, experimenting with CSS, and building web pages!

+### Glossary
+1. **Branch** -
+A separate version of the project where you can develop features without affecting the main code.

+2. **Clone** -
+A local copy of a remote Git repository.

+3. **Commit** -
+A saved snapshot of changes in the project.

+4. **Fetch** -
+Retrieves changes from a remote repository without merging them.

+5. **Git** -
+A system for tracking changes in code and collaborating on development.

+6. **GitHub** -
+A platform for hosting and sharing Git repositories.

+7. **Merge** -
+Combining changes from one branch into another.

+8. **Merge Conflict** -
+A problem that occurs when changes in different branches overlap and Git can’t automatically merge them.

+9. **Push** -
+Sending your local changes to a remote repository.

+10. **Pull** -
+Fetching and merging changes from a remote repository into your local branch.

+11. **Remote** -
+A version of your repository stored on a server, usually on platforms like GitHub.

+12. **Repository** -
+A storage space where your project files and their version history are kept.